-Front Line Defenders International Advisory Council James L. Cavallaro, Maryam Elahi, Michel Forst, Hina Jilani Front Line, The International Foundation for the Protection of Human Rights limited by guarantee and not having a share capital.
-Registered Office: Second Floor,
+Front Line, The International Foundation for the Protection of Human Rights Defenders trading as Front Line Defenders, is registered in Ireland as a company limited by guarantee and not having a share capital.
+Registered Office: Second Floor, Grattan House, Temple Road, Blackrock, Co.
+Dublin, A94 FA39, Ireland.